obramax/elixir-jobs/full_stack_engineer.md

 ## What You Will Do

-- Build state of the art APIs that will drive dozens of applications.
+- Build state of the art APIs that power dozens of applications.
 - Build our Product Information Management system to manage, enrich, and publish over 50,000 products to dozens of systems.
 - Create internal tools like mobile checkout system and telesales system to guide our sales team to success.
 - Help us build the technology necessary to transform Obramax into a platform company.

-## What You Will Do
+## About You

 - You will be part of a new team of generalist engineers who will work across the entire stack.
 - You will work collaboratively and enjoy learning and growing together.